OfficeDev/Microsoft-Graph-SDK-Android/README.md

 # Microsoft Graph SDK for Android (preview)

+**This SDK is deprecated.** Please see our latest [Microsoft Graph SDK for Android](https://github.com/microsoftgraph/msgraph-sdk-android).

 Microsoft Graph (previously called Office 365 unified API) exposes multiple APIs from Microsoft cloud services through a single REST API endpoint (Microsoft Graph API endpoint v1.0).
 Using Microsoft Graph, you can turn formerly difficult or complex queries into simple navigations.

 ---